cadetvivek/mediaKaizen/README.md

 ## 📞 Support

-For support, email support@marketingpro.com or join our Slack channel.
+For support, email kushwahvivek805@gmail.com or join our Slack channel.

 ---

-Made with ❤️ by Your Team Name
+Made with ❤️ by Vivek